aleksejcupic/aleksej-finance-excel/README.md

 Excel add-in for financial calculations built with ExcelDNA.
 Options pricing (Black-Scholes and Greeks), bond math, and risk metrics as native Excel functions.

 **Download:** grab `Aleksej.Finance.ExcelAddin.xll` from the [latest release](https://github.com/aleksejcupic/aleksej-finance-excel/releases/latest).
-A single self-contained 64-bit file — no other downloads needed.
+A single self-contained 64-bit file.
+No other downloads needed.

 ---